desmond8643/Projects/README.md

 - Features such as shopping cart

 ## Mini projects
-- A simple calculator made using JavaScript
+- A simple calculator made using JavaScript in HTML
-- A rock paper scissors game made using JavaScript
+- A rock paper scissors game made using JavaScript in HTML

 ## Pac-man
 - A game created with Scratch, it is an assignment from CS50 week 0